yoelhalb-hitech/DotNetPowerExtensions/README.md

 ### 2. NonDelegate
 Decorate a method with `[NonDelegate]` in order to prevent it from being used as a callback and/or saved in a variable/property/argument.
-This is useful for Analyzers that rely on compile time static analysis (such as the `LocalService.Get()` method, see below).
+This is useful for Analyzers that rely on compile time static analysis (such as the `ILocalFactory.Get()` method, see below).

 ### 3. Dependency Attributes
 You can now decorate your DI services with the an attribtue describing the service type, and insert all such classes in the DI at once,